 Weaveworks Limited is a software company founded in 2014, specializing in open-source solutions that enhance the management of containerized applications.
 Based in London with an additional office in San Francisco, Weaveworks offers a range of products designed to facilitate the operation of Kubernetes workloads.
 Its key offerings include Weave Net, a portable software-defined networking solution, and Weave Scope, which provides real-time visibility and interaction with distributed applications.
 Additionally, Weave Flux automates the deployment of microservices, while Weave Cloud serves as a Software-as-a-Service platform that helps DevOps teams connect, monitor, and deploy containers efficiently.
 The company is also recognized for its contributions to the Cloud Native Computing Foundation and various open-source projects, aiming to simplify the complexities of cloud-native application delivery for developers and operations teams.

-Zoomdata, Inc. specializes in developing data visualization and analytics systems tailored for big data environments.
-Its flagship application allows users to interact with modern big data technologies, including Apache Hadoop, Apache Spark, and NoSQL data stores.
-The platform features Data Sharpening technology for real-time and historical data analysis and Zoomdata Fusion, which enables the integration of big data with traditional data sources without requiring data movement or transformation.
-Users can create dashboards and fuse disparate data sources into a cohesive interface, facilitating collaboration and insights.
-Zoomdata's solutions are available for both cloud and on-premises deployment, catering to a variety of business needs.
-The company also supports developers through the Zoomdata Developer Network, which provides access to resources such as guides, code samples, and API documentation.
-Founded in 2012 and headquartered in Reston, Virginia, Zoomdata operates additional offices in San Mateo, California, and has formed strategic partnerships with firms like Deloitte and Unisys.
-As of June 2019, it operates as a subsidiary of Logi Analytics, Inc.
+Zoomdata, Inc. is a company focused on developing data visualization and analytics systems tailored for big data environments.
+Founded in 2012 and headquartered in Reston, Virginia, with an additional office in San Mateo, California, Zoomdata provides a visual analytics application that enables users to interact seamlessly with modern big data technologies, including Apache Hadoop and NoSQL data stores.
+Its offerings include Data Sharpening technology for real-time and historical data analysis, as well as Zoomdata Fusion, which allows the integration of various data sources without requiring data movement or transformation.
+The platform is designed to be mobile and touch-friendly, facilitating quick access to insights from billions of records.
+Users can create dashboards, fuse disparate data sources, and collaborate effectively, all while utilizing the company’s tools in both cloud and on-premises environments.
+Zoomdata also supports developers through its Developer Network, which provides resources such as guides and API documentation.
+The company operates as a subsidiary of Logi Analytics, Inc.

 Semmle Ltd, established in 2006, specializes in developing an engineering analytics platform that streamlines software development processes.
 The platform aids both technical and strategic decision-making by analyzing software code quality alongside other relevant data such as development cost, source code, issue tickets, test coverage, team location, and version history.
 Semmle's key products are LGTM and QL, serving clients like Citi, Credit Suisse, and NASA Jet Propulsion Laboratory.
 Headquartered in San Francisco, California, with additional offices in the UK, Denmark, Spain, and the US, Semmle operates as a subsidiary of GitHub, Inc.